Studies in Early Christianity

 Index to Passages

 This book is addressed to the scholarly few, and not to the faithful many.
-But those of the faithful into whose hands it may chance to come may not be dismayed to find that the earliest account of Jesus - the core narrative of Mark - shows him as a remarkably forward-looking figure: striving to cleanse Judaism of its legalistic encrustations, to bring it back to the moral basics, and to renew Israel's covenant with God.
-The Jesus movement and the orthodox Judaism of the time would later abandon each other, producing enmities which are still with us today.
-Mark shows us a Jesus who sought to realize that wider vision entirely within Judaism, keeping faith with what he found to be the best in Jewish tradition, which turned out to be the moral essentials which Judaism shared with the rest of humanity.
+But some of the faithful into whose hands it may chance to come may not be dismayed to find that the earliest account of Jesus - the core narrative of Mark - shows him as a remarkably forward-looking figure: a still human Jesus, striving to cleanse Judaism of its legalistic encrustations, to bring it back to the moral basics, and to renew Israel's covenant with God.
+The Jesus movement and the orthodox Judaism of the time would later abandon each other, leaving behind enmities which are still with us today.
+Mark shows us a Jesus who sought to realize that wider vision entirely within Judaism, keeping faith with what he found to be the best in Jewish tradition.
+That "best" turned out to be the moral essentials which Judaism shared with the rest of humanity.
 To this first Christianity, we have given the name Alpha.

-For a look at the life and teachings of the Alpha followers of Jesus in the first Christian century, see the companion volume Xristos.
+For a look at the life and teachings of the Alpha followers of Jesus in the first Christian century, see the next volume in this series: Xristos.

 E BRUCE BROOKS is Research Professor of Chinese at the University of Massachusetts at Amherst.

 When announced, this book may be ordered from the University of Massachusetts Press